Police Use Taser, K-9 Unit To Apprehend Jamestown Man

 Nance allegedly became uncooperative while standing outside the vehicle and began to fight with officers.
 A Taser was deployed, but did not make contact, police said.

-Nance then fled on foot near Lafayette Street where he was caught and continued to fight with police.
+The Jamestown man then fled on foot near Lafayette Street where he was caught and continued to fight with police.
 A K-9 unit arrived on scene and was deployed.

 Police again deployed a Taser after Nance resisted arrest.
 He was taken into custody and transported to WCA Hospital by Alstar Ambulance for treatment of injuries sustained by the dog and Taser.